wbl1997/my_swift_vio/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX="$HOME/slam_devel"
 make install
 ```
+### 2. Why is CMAKE_PREFIX_PATH passed as a build argument?
+After opening and building the project with QtCreator (see Section Debug the Project with QtCreator),
+the following warning and associated errors may come up when the project is built again by catkin in a terminal.

+"WARNING: Your workspace is configured to explicitly extend a workspace which
+yields a CMAKE_PREFIX_PATH which is different from the cached CMAKE_PREFIX_PATH
+used last time this workspace was built."

+To suppress these errors, CMAKE_PREFIX_PATH needs to be specified.

 TODO(jhuai): the progress percentage in building msckf jumps back and forth with catkin build.
 This effect is not observed with OKVIS_ROS.